 Explore the Cheddar Gorge and Caves

 - Cliff-Top Walk: this walk takes you round a 3 mile route and rewards walkers with some of the finest views in Somerset.
-On a clear day, elevated over 900ft above sea-level, you can see for miles out across the Mendip Hills.
+On a clear day, elevated over 900ft above sea-level, you also can see for miles out across the Mendip Hills.
 Experience a diverse and captivating habitat, teaming with flowers and wildlife.

 - Dreamhunters – the Adventures of Early Man: a different chapter of the story of early man will be revealed in each of Cox’s Cave’s chambers.
-Walk in the footsteps of our ancestors in this spectacular multimedia experience and discover the ingenuity that saw our forebears master tools, weapons and fire to overcome fierce predators and a changing climate.
+Also walk in the footsteps of our ancestors in this spectacular multimedia experience and discover the ingenuity that saw our forebears master tools, weapons and fire to overcome fierce predators and a changing climate.

 - Rock Climbing: experienced instructors will be on hand to show you the ropes.
 Climb the 50ft high Rocksport buttress, rigged with 4 climbing ropes.
 There are 7 ascent routes to choose from, ranging from very easy to quite difficult.

 - Escape Rooms: two Cheddar-themed escape rooms will see you testing your brain power and racing against the clock.

 - Adventure Caving: Cheddar’s not just spectacular on the surface; it’s spectacular underground as well.
 Suitable for all ability levels.
 Start your expedition into the depths of the caves; switch on your head torch and get ready to feel like you’ve entered a lost world.
 Climb up to the Mushroom Chamber, crawl through the Sand Chamber and descend over 40ft into the caves.